Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 3. sum of all reads of those insertions

 The reads are the actual read counts.
+To suppress noise, the insertion with the highest read count in a gene is removed from that gene.
+Therefore, it might occur that a gene has 1 insertion, but 0 reads.

 Note that when comparing files that include gene names there might be differences in the gene naming.
 Genes have multiple names, e.g. systematic names like 'YBR200W' or standard names like 'BEM1' which can have aliases such as 'SRO1'.